intel/llvm/scripts/core/INTRO.rst

     + This should be handled by validation layer(s)

-  - By default, neither the driver nor device provide may provide any protection against the following:
+  - By default, the driver or device may not provide any protection against the following:

     + Invalid API programming
     + Invalid function arguments